“The only way a relationship will last is if you see it as a place that you go to give, and not a place that you go to take.” ~Tony Robbins

 At the end of the day, you can’t hold your partner responsible for something they’re not even aware of.

 It’s not fair on either of you or your relationship.

 This doesn’t work with all people, and only the most insecure people would tolerate this tactic for long.

 When you threaten the relationship as a way of getting what you want, you destabilise the relationship.

-It is such and easy, and cowardly, card to play that we don’t have to say much about it except that it won’t end good if you’re using this tactic in your relationship at the moment.
+It is such an easy and cowardly card to play, that we don’t have to say much about it except that it won’t end well if you’re using this tactic in your relationship at the moment.

 This is another type of dropping tips, only the hint is less clear, and you’re also punishing your partner along the way by withholding your love (if a lady) or stonewalling them (if a guy).

 Punishing your partner beneath the radar isn’t easy and definitely not as effective as you think.
-You’re more likely to get treatment that is same the near future.
+You’re more likely to get similar treatment in the near future.